miseya/motion-canvas-webcodecs/README.md

 ## Preview

-By default, the video will be rendered with AVC (H.264) and AAC for the audio.
+By default, the video will be rendered with AVC (H.264) and OPUS for the audio.
 This setting is recommended for compatibility.

 <img width="389" height="365" alt="image" src="https://github.com/miseya/motion-canvas-webcodecs/blob/master/docs/settings.webp?raw=true" />